testfairy/docs/docs/051_Platforms/21_Unity.md

   ![Step 1](https://raw.githubusercontent.com/testfairy/testfairy-unity-plugin/master/Images/step1.png)

-4. Open `mainCamera` in Inspector by clicking on it, and then click on `Add Component`.
+4. Press `mainCamera` in Hierarchy and in the Inspector click  `Add Component`.
 Note: you can add the TestFairy script to any game object.
 TestFairy is a singleton so no harm is done.

   ![Step 2](https://raw.githubusercontent.com/testfairy/testfairy-unity-plugin/master/Images/step2.png)